autism-101/hugo-website/content/english/newly-diagnosed.md

 ######################### about this product #####################
 about_this_product:
   enable: true
-  title: "Social media is a great way to find others"
+  title: "Learn from other Autistic people and find them on social media"
-  content: "Twitter, Instagram, and TikTok are all Autistic hangouts.
+  content: "Twitter, Instagram, TikTok, and Youtube are all Autistic hangouts.
 We tend to use the same hashtags across different platforms, so be sure to check out our list below."
   background_class: ""

   features: